dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1804: Personal choice in wellness should be respected.
+### T1804: Individuals should have the right to responsibly use marijuana.

 |Support|
 |---|